 Around the perimeter

-Scan the edges of blank walls, large extremely bright windows, and reflective surfaces such as mirrors and stainless steel.
+Scan the edges of blank walls, large extremely bright windows, and reflective surfaces such as stainless steel and large mirrors.
 There’s no need to “fill it in.”

 Scan room by room, several rooms at once, or a whole floor in a single scan.
 Multiple scans can be merged into one global CAD model of the entire space.
-Scan with all doors open, and capture connecting areas, intermediary areas, and small spaces.
-This creates common reference points so it will be clear how the scans piece together.
 While there's no hard rule on a maximum amount of square footage you can capture in a single scan, you may find it easier to limit scans to 1,000sf or less, especially while you are still learning.
 Regardless of the scan size, however, you should avoid scanning the same area more than once in a single scan.
 If you come back to an area you've already captured, just end that scan and then start a new one.
 More detail on merging scans >

 Download the correct app for your device

-Download the correct app for your device: Canvas: LiDAR 3D Measurements for Phone 12 and 13 Pro and Pro Max as well as iPad Pros (2020 and newer).
+Download the correct app for your device: Canvas: LiDAR 3D Measurements for Phone 12/13/14/15 Pro and Pro Max as well as iPad Pros (2020 and newer).

-Canvas for Homeowners is available for iPhones 8 and higher but is not recommended for professional use.
+Canvas Lite is available for most iPhones 8 and higher but is not recommended for professional use.